Table of Contents

 - Improves inventory efficiency: Inventory tracking systems improve visibility, so you can efficiently allocate inventory across your distribution network, assign pickers to optimised routes, and improve warehouse picking and packing processes.

-ShipBob operates global fulfilment centres powered by fulfilment software with built-in inventory management tools.
+ShipBob operates global fulfilment centers powered by fulfilment software with built-in inventory management tools.
 A 3PL partnership allows you to outsource fulfilment while also gaining access to advanced inventory tracking systems with visual data and analytics reporting.

 7. Internet of Things (IoT)

-Synchronizing and connecting smart warehouse technologies (such as WMS, sensors, RFID tags, and AGVs) to each other, and to the internet allows you to collect and share that information amongst these devices.
+Synchronizing and connecting smart warehouse technologies (such as WMS, sensors, conveyors, RFID tags, and AGVs) to each other, and to the internet allows you to collect and share that information amongst these devices.

 By collecting operational data in a single connected technology, you gain deep visibility and avoid silos in your business.